arjunrao87/graphql-summit-2017/README.md

 # GraphQL Summit 2017

-Just a compilation of notes through the GraphQL Summit 2017
+Compilation of notes through the GraphQL Summit 2017